gvwilson/sensibleadventures/nardica/nardica.md

 secretly relieved that someone knew she was different---even by clone standards---and didn't seem to care.

-When Iffy handed the box of dronelets back,
+When Iffy handed back the box of drones,
-Honesty's First waved them away.
+Honesty's First waved her away.
-"Hang onto 'em.
+"Not much use t'us if we can't turn 'em on," she said, though Iffy knew the little rotors would be worth a week's grocery bill if they were pried out and sold as parts.
-if anythin' comes t' mind,
+"If anythin' comes t' mind,
 you come by an' gi's the scutch, aright?
 An' even if nothin' does,
-we's alluz happy t'have one more fer dinner."
+we's alluz happy t'have one more fer dinner or a sleepover."
+She winked broadly.

 "Thanks," Iffy mumbled,
 uncomfortable as always with kindness.